 Varicose Veins And Spider Veins

-Varicose veins are enlarged veins that can be blue, red, or flesh-colored.
+Varicose veins are enlarged veins that can be blue, red, or flesh-colored, and visible from the skin surface.
 They often look like cords and appear twisted and bulging.
 They may be swollen and raised above the surface of the skin.
 Varicose veins are often found on the thighs, backs of the legs, or inside the leg.
 Spider veins are like varicose veins but smaller and closer to the surface of the skin.
-Often they are red or blue.
-They can look like tree branches or spider webs, with their short jagged lines.
+Like varicose veins, they too are red or blue in color.
+They can look like tree branches or spider webs, with their short-jagged lines.
 They can be found on the legs and face and can cover either a very small or very large area of skin.

 Signs And Symptoms